lderr4/NFL-4th-Down-Prediction-Algorithm/README.md

 # Run the Training Script (which saves the Models, Dataset, and Class):
 python3 robo_coach.py
 ```
+## Things I Learned
+- Importance of feature engineering and preprocessing
+- Recursive Feature Elimination and Bayesian Optimization
+- Cleaning up messy Jupyter Notebook code into usable Python Modules
+- Visual evaluation metrics are often more informative than scores

+## Challenges
+- Coming up with the approach to the question: What is the optimal 4th Down Play?
+- Going from ~300 features in the raw dataset to ~30
+- Poor Performance of Regression Models
+- Evaluating the entire system (as apposed to each of its components separately)

 ## Flowcharts
 ### Model Training Flowchart
 ![Model Training Flowchart Image](https://github.com/lderr4/Robo-NFL-Coach/blob/main/Model-Training-Data-Flow.png)